input-output-hk/cardano-sl/cluster/README.md

 Spawn a demo cluster of nodes running cardano-sl, ready-to-use

 Usage:
-  cardano-sl-cluster-demo [--no-genesis-wallets] [options]
+  cardano-sl-cluster-demo [options]
   cardano-sl-cluster-demo --help

 Options:
-  --cores=INT  Number of core nodes to start [default: 4] --relays=INT Number of relay nodes to start [default: 1] --edges=INT  Number of edge nodes (wallet) to start [default: 1]
+  --cores=INT  Number of core nodes to start [default: 4] --relays=INT Number of relay nodes to start [default: 1] --edges=INT  Number of edge nodes to start [default: 1]
 ```

 So, the components of the cluster may be tweaked by providing arguments to the CLI.
-For instance, one could switch off the wallet node by doing:
+For instance, one could switch off the edge node by doing:

 ```
 $> stack exec -- cardano-sl-cluster-demo --edges 0